The Many Benefits of GMOs

 - News & Stories

-GM crops have become an essential solution to help farmers around the world grow food more sustainably.
-And the many benefits of Genetically Modified (GM) crops can be seen well beyond the farm as well, from helping to conserve natural resources to fighting climate change.
-Read on to find out how GM innovations are driving new opportunities for farms, communities and our planet.
+Genetically modified crops (also known as GMOs) have become an essential solution to help farmers around the world grow food more sustainably.
+And the many benefits of GMOs can be seen well beyond the farm as well, from helping to conserve natural resources to fighting climate change.
+Read on to find out how innovative GMO crops are driving new opportunities for farms, communities and our planet.

 Farmers must overcome many hurdles each season to bring their crops to harvest.
-GM crop technology helps them to address these issues they face on their farms—and then some.
+Genetically modified crop technology helps them to address these issues they face on their farms—and more.

 In 2020 alone, GM crops helped reduce greenhouse gas emissions equivalent to removing 15.6 million cars from the road.

-Insect-resistant GM corn has helped U.S. farmers reduce pesticide use by 90% since 1996.
+Insect-resistant genetically modified corn has helped U.S. farmers reduce pesticide use by 90% since 1996.

-In 2020, GM crops enabled farmers to protect 23.4 million hectares of natural habitat.
+In 2020, genetically modified crops enabled farmers to protect 23.4 million hectares of natural habitat.
 That’s an area the size of Vietnam and The Philippines combined.

 - Infographic | Can GMOs Help Protect the Environment?